AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/04-active_windows.md

 - "weekly" binding constraints, that are applied to weekly energies.
 Like the previous ones, these constraints may be used to model commercial contracts or various phenomena, such as the operation of a pumped storage power plant operated on a weekly cycle.

-The Binding Constraints section of the GUI involves six main tabs described hereafter:
+The Binding Constraints section of the AntaresWeb interface for this section involves six main tabs described hereafter:

 - **TAB "summary"**
 Creation, edition or removal of a binding constraint.
 A binding constraint is here defined by four macroscopic attributes that can be set by the edit command: